Kaltsoon/data-management-and-databases/exercises/sql-access-control-exercises.md

     ```

 2. Insert a couple of rows into your table.
+3. Next, let's login using other user without any priviledges.
+Open a new connection to your SQL Server instance by clicking "Connect" in the "Object Explorer" panel on the left and choosing "Database Engine".
+Choose the "Authentication" option as "SQL Server Authentication" and login with the following username and password:
+  - In _Haaga-Helia's SQL Server_, the username is `DM_USER_50` and the password is the same as your user's password (check the password from Moodle home page's "SQL Server Usernames" link).
+  - In _your own computer's SQL Server_, the username and password is the one you created previously (username `visitor` and password `SECRET_password_12345` by default).
+4. Under the new connection (ends with the other user's username) in the "Object Explorer" panel, open a new query window in the database in which you created the table.
+You should now have two query windows: one for your user and one for the other user.
-3. Give the `SELECT` privilege on your table to another student (or the `visitor` user if you are working alone).
+5. In _your user's query window_, give the `SELECT` privilege on your table to the other user (either the `visitor` user or `DM_USER_50` depending on your SQL Server setup).
-4. Tell the other student your username and the name of your table.
-    - Ask the other student to try to select all rows from your table.
-    - See that the other student can select the rows successfully.
+6. In the _other user's query window_, try to select all rows from the table you created previously.
+If the other user fails to select the rows, revisit the previous step.
-5. Revoke the `SELECT` privilege from the other student (or the `visitor` user if you are working alone).
+7. Revoke the `SELECT` privilege from the other user in _your user's query window_.
-6. Finally, ask the other student to try to select all rows from your table (the select operation should not succeed anymore).
+8. Finally, in the _other user's query window_, try to select all rows from your table.
+The select operation should not succeed anymore.
+If it does, revisit the previous step.

 ## Task 2

-> [!IMPORTANT]
-> If you are working alone in your own SQL Server environment, then you can use the role name `friends`.
+1. In _your user's query window_, create a new database role depending on your SQL Server setup:

-1. Create a new database role called `friends_of_XX` (or `friends` if you are working alone). **IMPORTANT**: replace `XX` with last two digits from your Haaga-Helia's SQL Server username.
-For example, if your SQL Server username is `DM_USER_99`, the role name is `friends_of_99`.
+  - In _Haaga-Helia's SQL Server_, create a role named `friends_of_XX` and replace `XX` with last two digits from your Haaga-Helia's SQL Server username.
+  - In _your own computer's SQL Server_, create a role named `friends`
-2. Give the `SELECT` and `INSERT` privileges on your table to the role `friends_of_XX`.
+2. Give the `SELECT` and `INSERT` privileges on your table to the role you created.
 The table is the table that you created in the previous task.
-3. Add the other student (or the `visitor` user if you are working alone) as a member to the role `friends_of_XX` (or `friends` if you are working alone).
+3. Add the _other user_ as a member to the role you created.
-4. Ask the other student to try to select all rows from your table.
+4. In the _other user's query window_, try to select all rows from your table.
+If the other user fails to select the rows, revisit the previous step.
-    - See that they can select the rows successfully.
-5. Ask the other student to insert a couple of rows into your table.
+5. In the _other user's query window_, insert a couple of rows into your table.
-    - See that they can insert the rows successfully.
-6. List all rows from your table.
-    - You should now see the rows that the other student inserted.
+6. In _your user's query window_, list all rows from your table.
+You should now see the rows that the other user inserted.
-7. Revoke the `INSERT` privilege from the role `friends_of_XX`
+7. Revoke the `INSERT` privilege from the role you created in _your user's query window_.
-8. Test the current privileges of the role `friends_of_XX` by asking the other student to do the following:
+8. Test the current privileges of the role by doing the following in the _other user's query window_:
   - Select all rows from your table.
   - Insert a new row into your table.
-9. Remove all members from the role `friends_of_XX`.
+9. Remove all members from the role in _your user's query window_.
-10. Delete the role `friends_of_XX`.
+10. Delete the role in _your user's query window_.

 > [!IMPORTANT]
-> You should both manage the access of the other student and try accessing the other student's table.
-So, both students should complete each step.
+> To submit a single file in Moodle, copy the contents of the other user's query window to your user's query window and save it as a `.sql` file.